 The National Bank of Greece (NBG) posted net profits of 5 million euros in the first quarter (Q1) of 2017, compared to 73 million in the previous quarter.

 The budget primary surplus was 928 million euros above target on strong underspend, the Finance Ministry’s (MoF) final budget execution bulletin showed.

-Greece's travel receipts rebounded by 4.7 percent in December after falling by 13.8 percent in November, Bank of Greece (BoG) figures showed on Tuesday.
+Greece's travel receipts fell at a faster pace in March by 7.8 percent compared to February, Bank of Greece (BoG) figures showed on Tuesday.

 The Q1 results for Aegean Airlines show that net losses stood at 35.8 million euros for Q1 2017, worsening by 67 percent year-on-year.